 “Boy – Always do right, and Never do Wrong.
 Then you will be perfect.”

 So the boy went out to always do right.

 He was so sad, he thought his life was ruined forever.

 “There’s nothing left to do but jump down a hole and die.”

 He was about to jump, when someone came along and said,

 “STOP!
 All is not lost!
 You can still have a good life.
 But you have to go through these two gates first, called:

 “I’M SORRY” and “I’LL DO BETTER NEXT TIME“

 So the boy left the hole behind, and went through the gates.

-When he got to the other side he saw his teacher there.
+When he got to the other side he was shocked to see his teacher there!